opichon/UAMPostmarkSwiftMailerBundle/README.md

 ### Redirecting custom headers are lost

-SwiftMailer's Redirecting plugin adds custom headers to your message to reflect the origin recipients ('X-Swift-To', 'X-Swift-Cc', 'X-Swift-Bcc').
+SwiftMailer's Redirecting plugin adds custom headers to your message to reflect the original recipients ('X-Swift-To', 'X-Swift-Cc', 'X-Swift-Bcc').
 These headers are not recognized by the Postmark API and are not retained in the actual message sent via Postmark.